d0tTino/UME/docs/ARCHITECTURE_OVERVIEW.md

     Adapter --> VectorStore[(Vector Store)]
 ```

 Incoming events are streamed through Redpanda topics.
-The Privacy Agent applies
+The Privacy Agent first
+redacts sensitive content and tokenizes any `name`, `text`, or `content`
+fields.
+These tokens are stored in the payload so downstream processors can
-rules defined in the Policy DSL before forwarding sanitized events to the graph
+generate embeddings.
+After tokenization the Policy DSL is evaluated and the
-adapter layer.
+resulting sanitized events are forwarded to the graph adapter layer.

 ## Event Ledger